Thunder Road - Voices from the Cape Wrath Trail

 This 76 page publication measures 220 x190mm in size and will be dispatched by the end of August/start of September 2022.

 NOTE: THE SECOND EDITION HAS NOW SOLD OUT.
-THERE ARE NO PLANS TO PRINT A THIRD EDITION.
+WE ARE PLANNING TO PRINT A THIRD EDITION IN 2023.
+PRE-ORDERS WILL OPEN IN THE NEW YEAR.